voicebase/voicebase-docs/docs/overview/api_overview.rst

 Getting Started
 ###############

-The `Hello, World How-To Guide <../how-to-guides/hello-world.html>`_ provides a practical introduction to getting started with the VoiceBase V2 (Beta) REST API.
+The `Hello, World How-To Guide <../how-to-guides/hello-world.html>`_ provides a practical introduction to getting started with the VoiceBase V3 REST API.